 The Company views a competitive annual base salary as a crucial component to attract and retain executive talent.
-The Board of Directors determines the base salary for the CEO after reviewing the Compensation Committee's analysis.
-The Compensation Committee determines the base salary for other members of the EMC (including the NEOs) after considering the Consultant's analysis, recommendations from the CEO, and making its own assessments regarding individual performance, experience and other factors.
+In 2017, the Board of Directors determined the base salary for Messrs.
+Sarver and Vecchione after reviewing the Compensation Committee's analysis.
+The Compensation Committee determines the base salary for other executive officers (including the NEOs) after considering the Consultant's analysis, recommendations from Messrs.
+Sarver and Vecchione, and making its own assessments regarding individual performance, experience and other factors.